Category Archives: Wales Coast Path

 Tonfanau in the past and recent present.
 Source of upper image: AAJLR.org, ref tonp_067.
 Source of lower image: Coflein.

 The first time I heard the name Tonfanau was when I was researching the Ynysmaengwyn Estate.
 In the late 1870s John Corbett, who had purchased the estate, also invested in Tonfanau granite quarry to aid with his construction projects in Tywyn.
-Recently I have been doing research into the hillforts on the hill behind Tonfanau.
-In both cases my searches came up with a lot of information about an army camp that I had known existed but knew nothing about, and I became interested in the story.
+Recently I have also been doing research into the hillforts on the hill behind Tonfanau.
+In both cases my searches came up with very little about either subject, but an awful lot of information about an army camp that I had known existed but knew nothing about.
+I became interested in the story of the camp.

-The camp was established in the 1930s as an anti-aircraft artillery training centre, but it underwent many changes in role over time, before being nearly entirely demolished in the 1980s or 90s One of the most arresting things about this subject, is that there are a remarkable number of accounts and photographs available online by those who were stationed there.
-The camp is not merely a thing of the past, it is something that lives on in people’s memories, and that gives lie to the few desolate, abandoned ruins that remain.
+The Tonfanau camp (pronounced ton-van-ow – the ow to rhyme with cow) was established in the 1930s as an anti-aircraft artillery training centre, but it underwent many changes in role over time, before being nearly entirely demolished in the late 1980s or 1990s.
+One of the most arresting aspects of the subject is the remarkable number of accounts and photographs available online by those who were stationed at Tonfanau.
+The camp is not merely a few ruins of the past, it is something that lives on in people’s memories, giving lie to the very few abandoned and desolate fragments that remain.

 The impressive extent of Tonfanau camp shown on an Ordnance Survey map, circa 1960s.
 Source: AAJLR website, ref tonp_068

-This is a short summary of what the camp was used for at different times, how far it extended over the surrounding area, what it consisted of, and what remains today.
+This is a short summary of why the camp was established, what it was used for at different times, how far it extended over the surrounding area, what it consisted of, and what remains today.
+Do have a look at the comments that follow this post, because over the years, many voices have been added, telling of their own memories or of how family members remembered their experiences at Tonfanau.
+These, rather more than my account written in 2020, bring the story to life.

 I have made considerable use of the resources that I have found on the web, all of which are credited below in “Sources” with my sincere thanks.
-Particular thanks must go to the Tonfanau page on the AAJLR website and its many contributing volunteers for assembling such a magnificent collection of photos, many of which are reproduced here.
+Particular thanks must go to the Tonfanau page on the AAJLR website and its many contributing volunteers for assembling such a magnificent collection of photos, many of which are reproduced here with permission.

-If you fancy incorporating the remains of the camp into a walk, the best way is to drive down Sandilands Road, turning right just before the level crossing.
+In terms of visiting, if you are aiming to incorporate the remains of the camp into a walk, the easiest and most attractive way is to drive down Sandilands Road, turning right just before the level crossing.
 Follow the road to the Tonfanau footbridge, and it is about a 15 minute walk from there.
 In summer it is a particularly nice walk as the verges from the Dysynni footbridge to the station are filled with a profusion of wildflowers.
-Otherwise it is a matter of driving to Tonfanau station and parking up there.
+Otherwise it is a matter of driving to Tonfanau station down bendy single track lanes and parking up there.
 You can cross the railway to go down to the emplacements on the beach, or walk up the road opposite the station to see some of the other remaining structures.
 Otherwise it’s a matter of wandering around the publicly accessible parts of fields to see more.

 Tonfanau camp.
 Source: AAJLR.org

-Unlike most of my posts, which look at things that are usually aesthetically pleasing, or at least have interest as industrial archaeology, the remains of Tonfanau camp are really very ugly, a thorough blot on the landscape.
-In some ways, these camps that were dotted around the country (and there is another one, in much better condition, in Tywyn) must have been just as alien as Roman camps, just as uncompromising and just as much as an imposition, but eventually becoming a fact of life.
-Unlike the Roman armies of occupation, these invaders of the landscape were British, and the camps were there to serve the nation, giving their probably traumatic arrival a positive reason for being.
+The remains of Tonfanau camp are interesting, but be warned that they are really very ugly, a thorough blot on the landscape.
+This sort of swiftly-built camp, of which there were several dotted around the country, must have been just as alien in their own ways as Roman camps imposed on an Iron Age landcsape, just as uncompromising and just as much as an imposition, but eventually becoming a fact of life.
+Unlike the Roman armies of occupation, these invaders of the landscape were British, and the camps were there to serve the nation, giving their sudden arrival, even if unwanted and unwelcome, a positive reason for being.

 Anti-Aircraft Training 1938s – 1957